 Since the substance of bitter is heavy, the pure bitter, does not permit the mould, in which an animal is created, and the pure salty does not nourish the animal.
 Therefore, when their saltiness is removed [f.136v], the seas become bitter, like the Dead Sea, and because of their bitterness, no animal can survive in them.

 The acute has a thin fiery substance, and the meaning of ‘acute’ is that the tongue becomes very hot and is bitten when it tastes it.
-It is hotter than other tastes; the salty, the bitter and the acute belong to the same genus of hotness and dryness, but the difference between them is that acute’s moisture is thin and fiery, salty’s moisture is intermediate between thinness and thickness, close to earthiness, while bitter’s moisture is thick and earthy.
+It is hotter than other tastes; the salty, the bitter and the acute belong to the same genus of hotness and dryness, but the difference between them is that cause’s moisture is thin and fiery, salty’s moisture is intermediate between thinness and thickness, close to earthiness, while bitter’s moisture is thick and earthy.

 The setting is a weak pungent taste; both the setting and the pungent constitute setting, but they differ in their degree of settingness.

 The pungent is colder, the setting follows, and then acidity.
 Because of this, fruit has, at the beginning, a strong acidity which makes it extremely cold.
 When airiness and wateriness develop in it and acidity is slightly moderated by them and by the heating of the sun which heats it, the fruit adopts an acidic taste, like unripe fruit, and in the meantime it is leaning towards the setting, and is almost pungent; thereafter, the hotness which heats the fruit provokes its sweetness; fruit can also pass from pungent to sweet without passing through acidity as the olive does.